mutable-learning/snapptk/episode_1/README.md

 1. In these videos we will be using Python version 3.10 (latest version in 2022)
 1. Download Python from [python.org](https://www.python.org/)
 1. Install it on your machine
-    - If you are on Windows, check the option to add python to you path like the picture below marked in green
+    - If you are on Windows, check the option to add python to you path like the picture below marked in green<br>
     ![Add python to windows path](pics/python_install_windows.png)

 ## Install VS Code (or choose your own editor)